melissa-ng/GroupE_Capstone/README.md

 ## Acknowledgments
 This project builds on the work of the previous semester's group.
 Special thanks to Bryan Tran and his team for their foundational contributions: [https://github.com/bryanltran/dqa](https://github.com/bryanltran/dqa).

-## License
-This repository is licensed under [insert license here].
-See the LICENSE file for more details.

 ## Contact
 For questions or contributions, please reach out to the team via GroupMe or email.

-This version will render cleanly as Markdown in your GitHub repository or any Markdown viewer.
-Let me know if you’d like further refinements!